lCMBl/deployment_bingo/README.md

 ## Known Issues
 - Something about docker doesn't like how the spacetime db credentials are being stored.
 I haven't been able to figure it out yet, but basically every time you reload the page you have to log in again.
 - No way to change password.
 Really the entire auth system is very janky.
+- does item voting take into account that not everyone has the same items on their board?
+Nope.